Getting organised

 • International students must register to the French general social security system upon arrival in France.
 Read more in pur administrative procedures section.

-• As soon as you have finished your registration and have uploaded all your required documents to the PJweb platform, you will get a student card that allows you to access the buildings, take advantage of some special offers and to charge it with money.
-The student card will be issued by your registrar's office.
+• As soon as you have finished your registration and have uploaded all your required documents to the PJweb platform, your MSc program coordinator will provide you with your student card.
+Your student card will allow you access to the buildings, charge it with money and take advantage of special offers.

 • Civil liability refers to the obligation to compensate for physical injury and material damage caused to others.
 If you do an internship, you need to take out civil liability insurance.
 The insurance company then covers the damages caused to the third party.